Industry

 • Lemon School of Entrepreneurship — a structured education and mentorship programme directed by Mukesh Ashar, designed to build the foundational competencies of early-stage founders.

-Lemon Ideas is not an accelerator in the traditional sense — it does not take equity, nor does it run a fixed-term cohort programme.
-Instead, it functions as an ecosystem builder: creating events, programmes, and networks that allow startups, investors, academic institutions, and government bodies to interact in meaningful ways.
+Lemon Ideas is not a typical accelerator.
+It does not take equity.
+It does not run a fixed-term cohort.
+Instead, it works as an ecosystem builder.
+It runs events, programmes, and networks.
+These let startups, investors, schools, and government bodies meet and work together.

 Lemon Ideas standee at Innopreneurs Season 12 Viksit Bharat Conclave Nagpur 2026